Editor’s Introduction

 Beauty has always been a central aspect of Sangharakshita’s perspective on the Dharma.
 Even so, it is an aspect of his teaching that one could be forgiven for not really having ‘caught’.
-It was very much alive in the early days of what was then called the FWBO – partly because Sangharakshita himself was, in his own particular way, such a lover of beauty that it was inescapable for those of us who were around then.
-It is also evident in his writings, even if not always talked of in those terms.
-In the 1950s he wrote the collection of essays later published as The Religion of Art; and there is a crucial passage about beauty in The Three Jewels, published in 1967, which I will draw upon heavily in this article.
-He has spoken and written on the theme in various places since.
-For example, in the first public talk he gave after losing his eyesight in the early 2000s, the theme he chose was the ‘Six Distinctive Emphases’ of the Triratna Buddhist Community, one of which is the value of the arts.
+It was very much alive in the early days of what was then called the FWBO — partly because Sangharakshita himself was, in his own particular way, such a lover of beauty that it was inescapable for those of us who were around then.
+It is also evident in his writings, even if not always discussed in those terms.
+In the 1950s he wrote the collection of essays later published as The Religion of Art; and there is a crucial passage on beauty in The Three Jewels (published in 1967) which I will draw upon heavily in this article.
+He continued to speak and write on the theme in various places over the years.
+Notably, in the first public talk he gave after losing his eyesight in the early 2000s, he chose as his theme the ‘Six Distinctive Emphases’ of the Triratna Buddhist Community, one of which is the value of the arts.
 And beauty was the main subject of ‘Green Tara and the fourth lakṣaṇa’, one of the last pieces he ever wrote.

-Drawing on such sources, in these two essays I will be further exploring beauty as an aspect of the Dharma.
-I will first look at how this can be grounded in the Buddhist tradition and how it provides a link with the Western tradition, before looking at how we can apply these ideas in experience.
+Drawing on such sources, we will further explore beauty as an aspect of the Dharma.
+We will first look at how this can be grounded in the Buddhist tradition and how it provides a link with the Western tradition, before looking at how we can apply these ideas in experience.

 Beauty in the Pali Canon

 In the background to this there is a large discussion to be had about what the Pali Suttas actually are.
 There is a lot of discussion amongst scholars about what the Buddha really taught.
-Even on fairly rudimentary examination, parts of the Pali Canon are obviously post-constructed because they refer to events that happened after the Buddha’s lifetime.
+Even fairly rudimentary examination reveals that parts of the Pali Canon refer to events that took place after the Buddha’s lifetime.
 The Suttas themselves are quite a mixed bag.
-According to Reginald Ray in his important work Buddhist Saints in India, what we have is a highly selective reading.
-There is, for example, very little about bhikkhunis, or lay people.
+As Reginald Ray argues in his important work Buddhist Saints in India, what we have is a highly selective record.
+For instance, there is relatively little about bhikkhunis or lay practitioners; the focus is overwhelmingly on bhikkhus and their specific way of life.
 The main emphasis is on the bhikkhus and their particular way of life.
-On the basis of sound, if suggestive, scholarly evidence, Ray argues that the picture is much richer than the Canon, narrowly read, suggests.
+On the basis of sound, if suggestive, scholarly evidence, Ray argues that the picture is much richer than the Canon, narrowly interpreted, suggests.

-The importance of beauty as an aspect of the Dharma has perhaps been a bit neglected in the tradition, and it is time to make it explicit
+The importance of beauty as an aspect of the Dharma has perhaps been neglected in the tradition, and it is time to make it explicit

-If you read the Suttas with this eye, you will see that they contain a far greater accent on beauty than you might otherwise recognize.
+If you read the Suttas with this eye, you will see that they place a greater emphasis on beauty than you might otherwise recognize.
 For a start, people tend to discount, or at least minimise, the significance of the devas.
-They are a very strong presence in the whole Canon, but we will likely miss that element if we select out that which doesn’t suit our cultural predilections.
-It is not put in conceptual terms, but the Buddha seems to have lived in intimate connection with these higher devic realms, which can be seen as realms of aesthetic experience.
+They are a very strong presence throughout the Canon, but we will likely miss that element if we selectively exclude what doesn’t suit our cultural predilections.
+The Buddha doesn’t frame it in abstract conceptual terms, but he appears to have lived in intimate connection with the higher devic realms, which can be seen as realms of aesthetic experience.

-The importance of beauty as an aspect of the Dharma has perhaps been a bit neglected in the tradition, and it is time to make it explicit.
-Sangharakshita considered it one of the keys to the translation of the Dharma into Western culture.
-Not only do we have such a rich artistic heritage to gain inspiration from, but beauty is a major strand in Western thought, including figures such as Kant and Schopenhauer, but going all the way back to the Greeks, and especially to Plato.
+The importance of beauty as an aspect of the Dharma has perhaps been neglected in the tradition, and it is time to make it explicit.
+Sangharakshita considered it one of the keys to translating the Dharma into Western culture.
+Not only do we have a rich artistic heritage to gain inspiration from, but beauty is a major strand in Western thought, prominent in figures such as Kant and Schopenhauer, and going all the way back to the Greeks, and especially to Plato.

 Plato’s Symposium

-Sangharakshita once said that he was by nature a Platonist.
-What he meant by this we shall see, but it was not in the sense of believing in the split between the realm of ‘forms’ and the realm of ordinary things.
-He definitely disagreed with that version of Platonism, which in any case some people consider was late in Plato’s doctrine.
-Often a distinction is made between the ‘Socratic’ and the ‘Platonic’ dialogues: between those that are to do with Plato’s exposition of Socrates’ teachings, and those that are his own expounding upon what he inherited from Socrates.
-The early dialogues are less formalised and metaphysical than the later ones, and are considered as more directly reflecting what Socrates taught, although it is not known for certain.
+Sangharakshita once remarked that he was by nature a Platonist.
+What he meant by this we shall explore, but it was not in the sense of believing in the split between the realm of ‘forms’ and the realm of ordinary things.
+He definitely disagreed with that version of Platonism, which in any case some scholars consider was late in Plato’s doctrine.
+A common distinction is made between the ‘Socratic’ and the ‘Platonic’ dialogues: the former are thought to reflect more closely the historical Socrates’ ideas, while the latter are seen as expressing Plato’s own philosophical developments.
+The early dialogues are generally less systematic and metaphysical than the middle and later ones, and are considered to be more faithful to Socrates’ own teaching — though this cannot be known with certainty.

-Sangharakshita’s interest was mainly in the Socratic dialogues, especially The Symposium, which he described as ‘one of the most sublime works of Western literature’.1 It would usually be classified as philosophy, but actually it reads more like literature, or philosophy-as-literature.
+Sangharakshita’s interest was mainly in the Socratic dialogues, especially The Symposium, which he described as ‘one of the most sublime works of Western literature’.1 It would usually be classified as philosophy, but it reads more like literature, or philosophy-as-literature.
 Sangharakshita said that one of the things that attracted him about Plato is his ability to translate his ideas into myths, such as the myth of the cave in The Republic.
-Plato realized that deep philosophical ideas were best communicated through myth.
-The Symposium is such a myth, or rather a series of myths tied together in a mythical literary encounter.
-It is an account (whether fictitious or semi-fictitious) of a dinner party between a number of educated Athenian gentlemen, in which Socrates himself plays a leading part.
-It was a Greek tradition for men to get together, have a good evening of food and drink, and then talk – and of course being Athenians they would talk quite brilliantly.
-On this occasion they are talking about love, and they talk about it from a number of different points of view, from the comical to the lofty.
-There is, for example, the famous exposition by Aristophanes, the comedic poet, whose account of love is that originally we were created in pairs fused into wholes, but because we irritated the Gods they cut us in two so that we spend our lives seeking our other halves.
+Plato understood that deep philosophical ideas could be most powerfully communicated through myth.
+The Symposium is a prime example — not a single myth, but a series of mythic and philosophical speeches woven into a stylized literary setting.
+It presents an account (whether fictitious or semi-fictitious) of a dinner party attended by a group of cultured Athenian gentlemen, with Socrates himself playing a leading part.
+It was a Greek custom for such symposia to combine food, drink, and conversation — and of course being Athenians they would talk quite brilliantly.
+On this occasion, the theme is love, explored from a range of perspectives, from the comic to the sublime.
+One of the most memorable contributions is that of Aristophanes, the comic playwright, whose account of love is that human beings were once spherical wholes, but were split in two because we irritated the gods, so that we spend our lives seeking our other halves.

 It is this sense in which Sangharakshita referred to himself as by nature a Platonist.
 He saw spiritual life not just as an escape from mundane suffering, but as an ascent towards the highest Good, or in this case the highest Beauty.
 He was strongly drawn towards beauty himself, and believed not only that the cultivation of a sensitivity to beauty was inherent in the spiritual life, but that the Dharma itself could be conceived of in those terms.